projectcalico/calicoctl/docs/mesos/UsageGuideDockerContainerizer.md

 }
 ```

-This JSON application will start an ongoing task that will print its assigned IP address  to stdout.
+This JSON application will start an nginx webserver accessible via its Calico IP.

-Additionally, it

 You can launch this task by pasting the JSON into the "JSON Mode" editor in the Marathon UI, or by calling into the Marathon REST API
 using the command line as follows: